There are many types of pēpeha.

 Discover the Right Way to Craft Your Pepeha

-Toko and His Pepeha Troubles is a one-of-a-kind book that guides readers through the rich world of tikanga Māori by exploring the significance of the pēpeha whakarite (structured pepeha) - a unique way of introducing oneself in Māori culture.
+Toko and the Pēpeha Pathways is a one-of-a-kind book that guides readers through the rich world of tikanga Māori by exploring the significance of the pēpeha whakarite (structured pepeha) - a unique way of introducing oneself in Māori culture.
+It shows that there are different pēpeha paths for different people.
 This engaging story makes a vital distinction between the pēpeha whakarite of Tāngata Whenua (the Indigenous people of Aotearoa) and Tāngata Tiriti (non-Māori living in New Zealand under the Treaty of Waitangi).

 Many resources today offer a one-size-fits-all approach to pēpeha whakarite, encouraging Tāngata Tiriti to simply follow the format of Tāngata Whenua.
 This book challenges that approach, offering guidance on how Tāngata Tiriti can create meaningful, respectful pēpeha that honour their own ancestral journeys while recognising the special connection Tāngata Whenua have to the land.
 Pēpeha urutau are adapted pēpeha whakarite for non-Māori, whereas pēpeha Māori are the original pēpeha whakarite of Tāngata Whenua.